happybeing/safenetwork-fuse/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/standard/standard)

 # LICENSE
 This project is made available under the [GPL-3.0 LICENSE](https://opensource.org/licenses/GPL-3.0) except for individual files which contain their own license so long as that file license is compatible with GPL-3.0.

 The responsibility for checking this licensing is valid and that your use of this code complies lies with any person and organisation making any use of it.

-See also